RefresherTowel/docs/echo/index.md

 EchoDebugDumpLog();
 ```

-That writes a text file using file_text_open_write with a timestamped name.
+That writes a text file using `file_text_open_write` with a timestamped name.

 ---

 ## Echo Chamber (included)

-Echo ships with Echo Chamber, which is a full in-game debug UI builder.
+Echo ships with Echo Chamber, which is a full in-game debug UI builder, learn more about it here: [Echo Chamber](/echo_chamber/echo_chamber.md).

 If all you want is logging, you can ignore it.
 If you want to build real tooling (log consoles, inspectors, debug panels, whatever) Echo Chamber is where things get fun.